All Episodes

 Hi, welcome back, folks.

-Uh that they also try to control precipitation in a closed atmosphere within a vessel during the manufacturing process.
+He talks about how the semiconductor manufacturing business works, that they also try to control precipitation in a closed atmosphere within a vessel during the manufacturing process.

-Uh and as such, they're very similar to climate models, except that all the variables are controlled because they can be.
+And as such, they're very similar to climate models, except that all the variables are controlled because they can be.

-It's a much smaller uh universe.
+It's a much smaller universe.

-Uh and the number of variables is way, way smaller.
+And the number of variables is way, way smaller.

 But even then, these models that use atmospherics to manufacture semiconductors are not reliable because they have so many limits.